kiffpuppygames/kiff-ecce/README.md

 ***This framework is a work in progress.
 At present the framework is not being built for performance; optimizations will come later, as I am currently focusing on the API's ergonomics.***

 The Kiff-ECCE Framework is an architectural pattern that leverages Entities, Components, Commands, Events, and Command Handlers to build scalable and maintainable systems.
-It is a variation on the standard ECS pattern but does not include Queries, focusing instead on the dynamic interaction between commands and events to drive the system's behavior.
+It is a variation on the standard ECS pattern and does not include Queries, focusing instead on the dynamic interaction between commands and events to drive the system's behavior.

 ## Progress